-PHED 3082.
-Methods of Teaching Soccer and Volleyball

-PHED 3092.
-Methods of Teaching Basketball

 PHED 3102.
-Methods of Teaching Football

-PHED 3112.
-Methods of Teaching Baseball and Track and Field

-PHED 3132.
-Methods of Teaching Minor Sports
+Methods of Teaching Football PHED 3112.
+Methods of Teaching Baseball and Track and Field PHED 3132.
+Methods of Teaching Minor Sports PHED 3152.

-PHED 3152.
 Methods of Teaching Physical Activity & Exercise

 The above courses deal with the correct teaching techniques of the various skills involved with each particular sport.
 Rules, regulations, terminologies, and strategies will also be discussed as they relate to the basic concepts employed in the performance of the various sports.